IN-DEPTH

 Q. Was the Ciudad de los Muchachos in Leganés a particular project?

 A. Undoubtedly, it was one of the great projects carried out through one of the foundations.
-They requested help, and Luis Valls showed up to see what the environment was like.
+They requested help, and Luis Valls paid them a visit to see what the environment was like.
 The person in charge was the well-known Tío Alberto, whom Luis Valls interviewed many times before handing over the money.
 He would ask the neighbors and people who knew them; it was a method he often used to gather information.
 If he trusted you and you let him down, you paid dearly for it.
 Valls was a Christian and forgiving, but he said that if someone misbehaved, they would not be assisted again.
-Luis Valls would forgive mistakes but not be deceitful.
+Luis Valls would forgive mistakes but not deceit.

 Q. Were there other notable projects?

-A. There were projects of all kinds, some led by the economist Sala I Martín, who has a clear pro-independence bias, and another with the Ramón Rubial Foundation of the PSOE for Spanish prisoners around the world, many of whom were involved in drug trafficking, etc. Other support went to associations related to Workers’ Commissions, which were very diverse.
+A. There were projects of all kinds, some led by the economist Sala I Martín, who has a clear pro-independence bias, and another with the Ramón Rubial Foundation of the PSOE for Spanish prisoners around the world, many of whom were involved in drug trafficking, etc. Other support went to associations related to Comisiones Obreras; they were very diverse.

 Q. Why did Popular never advertise its social work?

-A. For Luis Valls, this help was given out of personal conviction; he believed that advertising this was an aberration, as it sought social recognition, while he did it out of a belief that one should help others.
-There was also a practical reason: if I tell people I’m giving out aid tomorrow, many will ask, leading to the comparison he tried to avoid.
+A. For Luis Valls, this help was given out of personal conviction; he believed that advertising this was wrong, because it would be looking for social recognition, while he did it out of a belief that one should help others.
+There was also a practical reason: if I tell people I’m giving out aid, tomorrow, many will ask, leading to a comparitive grievance he tried to avoid.
 Moreover, there weren’t enough resources in the foundations for massive requests.

 Q. Did Luis Valls’s membership in Opus Dei mean there was a special relationship with its centers or parishes?